BiggestChris/CS50-Final-Project-V1/README.md

     - The workout plan my PT has prepared is pre-loaded, segmented into different days of the week
     - It has a set order, but can also show me the order I performed my last workout in, and the weights and reps I achieved for each of those exercises in my last workout
     - It allows me to record new exercises as well outside of the set plan
-> [!NOTE]
-> The above is because in practice, I can't always get on the equipment I want in the order I want in the gym - there's other people working out and if someone is using the equipment I want I need to be efficient with my time and do another exercise until it's available
     - All of that workout data is recorded into an SQL database
 4. The ability to export Weight/Food/Workout data into the exact cells in the G-sheet where they should go based on date etc.
 5. Keeping the information in the SQL database, so that in the future as I find better ways to query the data then I can act upon it (so there are fields that currently aren't used in the G-sheet being recorded for that purpose)
 6. And the intention is that recording workouts will be done on a mobile (specifically _my_ mobile) so I've optimised that page for mobile, and then the importing and exporting data functions to take place on a computer

+> [!NOTE]
+> The above features for logging workouts are because in practice, I can't always get on the equipment I want in the order I want in the gym - there's other people working out and if someone is using the equipment I want I need to be efficient with my time and do another exercise until it's available

 ### 4) Architecture
 In terms of the architecture: